Before you get started, watch How Do I Apply to IU Bloomington? It’s a quick look at your important next steps.

 - The application.
 Freshman applicants may apply using any one of the application platforms listed below.

 - Take your SAT and/or ACT and send your scores

 You’ll need to take the SAT and/or ACT to apply to IU Bloomington.

-You do not need to take both tests to apply, but we do encourage you to take both!
 Make sure you submit all test scores to increase your chances for admission and scholarship consideration.